hellopradeep69/topen/README.md

 3. Solved

 - previous problem that conflict while doing other work in code window is cleared
-  - [How] incase you are wondering how now the code kill the pane every time you execute it
+  - [How] incase you are wondering how now the code kill the pane and reopen every time you execute it
   - [Note] still a good habit to not do work in code pane
-  - [Why] as it will kill the pane without confirmation , and your previous work will be gone
+  - [Why] as it will kill the pane without confirmation , and your precious work will be gone

 ---